pvlib/pvanalytics/docs/api.rst

 The following functions can be used to differentiate night-time and day-time based on power or irradiance data.
-This is useful if you do not know the time-zone of the index for your data of for verifying that the time-zone is correct.
+This is useful if you do not know the timezone of the index for your data or for verifying that the timezone is correct.
 Both functions identify the same feature, but in slightly different ways.
-:py:func:`features.daylight.frequency` is useful if your data has substantial outliers or other excessively large values; however, it may fail if substantial portions of the night time data is greater than 0. :py:func:`features.daylight.level` can handle positive night-time data (so long as it is still substantially lower than day-time data) but may be more suceptible to large outliers.
+:py:func:`features.daylight.frequency` is useful if your data has substantial outliers or other excessively large values; however, it may fail if substantial portions of the night-time data is greater than 0. :py:func:`features.daylight.level` can handle positive night-time data (so long as night-time values are substantially lower than day-time data) but may be more suceptible to large outliers.

 .. autosummary::